TechnologyBrewery/governance/README.md

-# governance
+# Technology Brewery Governance

-Documents the organizational governance structure for open source projects within the TechnologyBrewery space
+Based on Github's [Minimally Viable Governance](https://github.com/github/MVG) model, this repository contains all documents that describe the organizational governance structure for open source projects within the Technology Brewery space.